datacamp/r-live-training-template/README.md

 3. Upload your images, gifs, or any other assets you want to use in the notebook in the `assets` folder.
 4. Check out the notebooks templates in the `notebooks` folder, and keep the template you want for your session while deleting all remaining ones.

+You can author and save your progress on your notebook using **either** of these methods.

 _**How to author your notebook: By directly saving into GitHub**_

 1. Preview your desired notebook, press on "Open in Colabs" extension - and start developing your content in colabs _(which will act as the solution code to the session)_.  :warning: **Important** :warning: Your progress will **not** be saved on Google Colabs since it's a temporary link.
 To save your progress, make sure to press on `File`, `Save a copy in GitHub` and follow remaining prompts.